-Mental Health Awareness Week in the UK is running from 13th until 19th in 2019 and this year the theme is Body Image, focusing on how we think and feel about our bodies.
+The UK Mental Health Awareness Week in 2019 had a theme based around the Body Image, focusing on how we think and feel about our bodies.
+As parents it’s important we keep mindful about this subject well after campaign like this hit our news headlines!
 There are many things that can influence how children see their bodies, but one thing for sure is that Parents can play a critical role in helping children develop a healthy body image and we have put together some ways to help you do this.

 Did you know that a child’s opinion of their body forms at a very young age, with research actually suggesting that children as young as 3 years old can have body image issues!